pitdicker/openstreetmap-carto/symbols/generating_patterns/README.md

 All wetland tiles are 512×512px.
 The basis is `wetland512.txt`, which has the coordinates of `wetland.txt` repeated the cover the larger size.

+A preview of the different wetland symbols, and the use casing around them, is available in `wetland_casings.svg`.

+Other symbols: salt_pond, scrub, quarry